Beautiful Movies Set in Provence, France

 The Horseman on the Roof (1995)

-One of the finest movies set in south of France, based on the novel by Jean Giono is ‘The Horseman on the Roof’ starring renowned French actors Juliette Binoche and Olivier Martinez.
+One of the finest movies set in the south of France, based on the novel by Jean Giono, is ‘The Horseman on the Roof’ starring renowned French actors Juliette Binoche and Olivier Martinez.

 This French-language movie is set in the early 1830s, when the countries of France, Italy and Austria were at war, plus, unfortunately, there was also a cholera epidemic going on.

 In 1832, Angelo (Martinez) meets Pauline (Binoche), and both begin to search for Pauline’s husband in a country ravaged by war and disease.
-For the movie, Olivier Martinez learned to ride a horse, fence and speak the Italian language.
-It is also noted that Keanu Reeves was interested in the script and met with director, Jean-Paul Rappeneau for the role, but a French actor was preferred for the part.
+For the movie, Olivier Martinez learned to ride a horse, fence and speak Italian.
+It is also noted that Keanu Reeves was interested in the script and met with director Jean-Paul Rappeneau for the role, but a French actor was preferred for the part.

-Francophiles will recognize the opening party scenes were filmed in historic Aix-en-Provence and that many pieces of exterior footage were taken in Avignon.
-In fact, the movie travels to over 50 locations in Provence to film including Chateauneuf-Miravail in Correns (the first organic village in France), beautiful Sisteron with its citadel and mountainous backdrop and Gorges de la Meouge awash with abundant flora and fauna.
+Francophiles will recognise that the opening party scenes were filmed in historic Aix-en-Provence and that many pieces of exterior footage were taken in Avignon.
+In fact, the movie travels to over 50 locations in Provence to film, including Chateauneuf-Miraval in Correns (the first organic village in France), beautiful Sisteron with its citadel and mountainous backdrop and Gorges de la Meouge awash with abundant flora and fauna.

 For those wishing to learn more about this region of France and be entertained via the silver screen for a short while, this is one of the best movies in Provence to watch.